Menu

 PPA (HTN - High Temperature Nylon)

-PPA, also known as HTN (High Temperature Nylon), is designed for high-performance applications requiring excellent thermal and chemical resistance.
+PPA, often known as HTN (High Temperature Nylon - rightly or wrongly), is designed for high-performance applications requiring excellent thermal and chemical resistance.
 It is ideal for parts exposed to harsh environments.

 Advantages: